EliotKhachi/publicZk/202203182101/README.md

-# Evaluate a Business: Cost of Customer Acquisition
+# Cost of Customer Acquisition

 How easy is it to acquire a new customer?
 On average, in terms of time and cost, how much will it take to generate a sale?